Halls Creek

 Halls Creek Tourism

-There is a caravan park (which is about as sprightly as the rest of the town) and then there is the Halls Creek Lodge.
-The lodge is near the old townsite, and when you first get there you will see a hill with car wrecks and abandoned machinery parts strewn around.
+There is a caravan park in town and then there is also the Halls Creek Lodge.
+The lodge is near the old town site, and when you first get there you will see a hill with car wrecks and abandoned machinery parts strewn around.
 That's it.
-It actually has air-conditioned rooms and a restaurant.
-I haven't stayed or eaten there so I can't tell you more about it.

 Wolfe Creek Crater National Park